Effective Date: August 31, 2023

 If you are a resident of Nevada, you have the right to opt out of the sale of certain personal information to third parties who intend to license or sell that personal information.
 You can exercise your right by contacting us as described below with the subject line “Nevada Do Not Sell Request” and providing us with your name and the email address associated with your account.
 As defined by Nevada Revised Statutes Chapter 603A, we do not currently sell personal information of Nevada residents.

-The Services are not directed to children under 13 (or other age as required by local law), and, except for limited circumstances set forth below, we do not knowingly collect personal information from children.
+The Services are not directed to children under 13 (or other age as required by local law - please see Section 3, in many jurisdictions, including California and the EU, the Services may not be used by anyone under 16), and, except for limited circumstances set forth below, we do not knowingly collect personal information from children.
 If you learn that your child has provided us with personal information without your consent, you may contact us as set forth below.
 If we learn that we have collected a child’s personal information in violation of applicable law, we will promptly take steps to delete such information and terminate the child’s account, or, if appropriate and possible, seek written consent from such child’s guardian.

-If you are located in the European Economic Area or the UK, you have the right to lodge a complaint with a supervisory authority if you believe our processing of your personal information violates applicable law.
+If you are located in the European Economic Area, the UK or Canada, you have the right to lodge a complaint with a supervisory authority if you believe our processing of your personal information violates applicable law.

 760 Market St, Floor 10